Diving in Phuket

 The wrecks location near to Shark Point has undoubtedly had much to do with its soaring fish population, and the older and more broken up the wreck becomes the more fish it attracts.
 It seems strange that the fish prefer to live in a rusting metal hulk rather than the natural sanctuaries of Anemone Reef and Shark Point but it makes for a great dive location!

-The frequent strong currents and low season rough seas make the diving here unsuitable for beginners.
+The frequent strong currents and low season rough seas make scuba diving here unsuitable for beginners.

 Racha Noi Island - Racha Noi is a beautiful, uninhabited tropical island that is.
 It is surrounded by hard coral reef, with huge underwater granite boulders descending to depth at the north and south points with formations very similar to the Similan Islands.
 The visibility is usually excellent here and around the boulders there is a good chance to see manta rays and occasional whale sharks.